 A majority of personal injury cases are settled through negotiations with the at-fault party’s insurance company.
 However, a trial can become necessary where a suitable agreement cannot be made.
 Although these two processes are different, they are both geared toward getting you compensated for your losses.

-Contact us today online or call us to schedule a consultation with one of our top Huntington Beach Personal Injury Lawyers at El Dabe Ritter Trial Lawyers.
+Contact us today online or by phone to schedule a consultation with one of the experienced Huntington Beach Personal Injury Lawyers at El Dabe Ritter Trial Lawyers.